 Fall into the colors of the Adirondacks

-Autumn turns the mountains into a landscape of vibrant hues, making this the ideal time to hike and mountain bike the trails, paddle the wooden shores of the Raquette River and enjoy 18-holes at the Tupper Lake Golf Club.
+Autumn turns the mountains into a landscape of vibrant hues, making this the ideal time to hike and mountain bike the trails, paddle the wooded banks of the Raquette River and enjoy 18-holes at the Tupper Lake Golf Club.
 Grab your fleece and check out our awesome fall activities!